 Inspect your child's toys often.
-Be sure that toys are unbreakable, do not come apart, do not have small parts that could be chewed or broken off, are not sharp, and are larger than your baby's mouth.
+Be sure that toys are unbreakable, do not come apart, do not have small parts that could be chewed or broken off, and are not sharp.
+The pieces/toys should be larger than your baby's mouth.

 Use toy chests without lids or with supports that hold a lid open in any position.